FjellOverflow/fjelloverflow.dev/src/content/blog/deniable-encryption.md

 ## The problematic _Key Disclosure Law_

-In many countries, including most EU-states, suspects being criminally investigated by the police have the [right to remain silent](https://en.wikipedia.org/wiki/Right_to_silence#Worldwide), safeguarding them from self-incrimination.
+In many countries, including most EU-states, suspects being criminally investigated by the police have the [right to remain silent](https://en.wikipedia.org/wiki/Right_to_silence#Worldwide), saving them from self-incrimination.
 Even if evidence indicates that a suspect posseses certain information, they cannot be directly penalized for refusing to disclose it.

 However, an intriguing complication arises, when the information in question is stored on an _encrypted_ device.
 Common sense suggests that a suspect should be permitted to withhold the encryption key, exercising their right to remain silent and avoid self-incrimination.
 While some countries uphold this principle, others, such as the UK, France or Australia, have enacted some form of [Key Disclosure Law](https://en.wikipedia.org/wiki/Key_disclosure_law), compelling individuals to reveal passwords under [penalties up to imprisonment](https://www.vice.com/en/article/wnjgdq/how-refusing-to-hand-over-your-passwords-can-land-you-in-jail) for refusal.
 This law, contentious in itself, takes on an even more troubling dimension when considered alongside the concept of deniable encryption.